Aarushi-GKMIT/project-mkdocs-documentation/docs/index.md

 The project consists of multiple interconnected services:

-- **API Server** – Handles authentication, deployment requests, and manages project metadata.
+- **API Server** – Handles authentication, authorization, deployment requests, and manages project metadata.
 - **Build Servers (AWS ECS Tasks)** – Containerized workers that perform the build and upload artifacts to S3.
 - **Reverse Proxy Server** – Streams built files from S3 to the user’s browser for live preview or production hosting.
 - **Database (PostgreSQL)** – Stores users, projects, and deployment metadata.